-Where new development has an impact on GI containing or surrounding Heritage Assets, opportunities should be explored to provide 'interpretation' of the asset as well as meeting the legal duties not to cause harm to the designated asset or its setting.
+Where new development has an impact on GI containing or surrounding Heritage Assets, no harm to the asset of its setting should result.
+Opportunities should be explored to provide 'interpretation' of the asset as well as meeting the legal duties not to cause harm to the designated asset or its setting.
 In addition regard should be given to relevant local plan and national planning policies related to designated, and none designated heritage assets.